 I was going to roast the pumpkin for my luncheon salad along with goats cheese, pomegranate and a heap of lettuce, but when the theme was decided, I planned the curried roasted pumpkin soup instead.

-The spice powders – chilli, turmeric, coriander, cinnamon and clove, make the soup rather special.
-I like the kick that the fresh red chilli brings in when it is pureed along with the pumpkin and apple, but if you want to reduce the heat quotient, plea omit the chilli and only add the pinch of chilli powder as in the ingredients list.
+The spice powders – chili, turmeric, coriander, cinnamon and clove, make the soup rather special.
+I like the kick that the fresh red chili brings in when it is pureed along with the pumpkin and apple, but if you want to reduce the heat quotient, plea omit the chili and only add the pinch of chili powder as in the ingredients list.